 Not only would we have lower living costs, we’d produce higher rents and have a higher return in the process.

-Over the 25-year period from 1992 through 2018, multifamily real estate provided the highest average annual total returns (9.75%) of any commercial real estate sector with the second lowest level of volatility (7.75%), according to research cited in a 2018 report by CBRE, the world’s largest commercial real estate investment firm.
+Over the 25-year period from 1992 through 2018, multifamily real estate provided the highest average annual total returns (9.75%) of any commercial real estate sector with the second lowest level of volatility (7.75%).
+This is according to research cited in a 2018 report by CBRE, the world’s largest commercial real estate investment firm.

 Let’s look at five reasons why investing in multifamily real estate is an attractive investment.